blueprismo/blueprismo.github.io/content/posts/2026/calico/index.md

 ## Hands on

-K3s is a lightweight distribution for k8s, and it uses [flannel](https://github.com/flannel-io/flannel) which is intentionally simple.
+K3s is a lightweight distribution for k8s, and it uses [Flannel](https://github.com/flannel-io/flannel), which is intentionally simple.

-As flannel doesn't suffice for our goals (it doesn't provide advanced network policy enforcement, doesn't provide BGP, eBPF dataplane, etc. ❌), we will install it with flannel disabled and it's lightweight network policy controller (kube-router) because Calico will provide that functionality for us
+As Flannel doesn't suffice for our goals (it doesn't provide advanced network policy enforcement, BGP, or an eBPF dataplane ❌), we'll create the cluster with Flannel disabled and k3s's built-in network policy controller disabled, because Calico will provide that functionality for us.

 There is initially no Pod networking until Calico is installed, but the intent is to replace Flannel with another CNI.